michaelshiloh/NetworkEverything/schedule.md

 		1. How would you approach making?
 What would you make?
 What method would you use? (pg.
 178)
 			1. Summary (pg.
 181)
-		1. Prototoype the system with sticky notes (pg.
+		1. Prototoype the system with sticky notes (post-its) (pg.
 179, figure 5-13)

+Groups:

+1. Ingie and Junior
+1. Maria and Ju Hee
+1. Alex, Magda, and Manas
+1. Araz and Henok